openharmony/docs/en/application-dev/reference/apis-ability-kit/js-apis-app-ability-uiExtensionAbility.md

 # @ohos.app.ability.UIExtensionAbility (Base Class for ExtensionAbilities with UI)

 **UIExtensionAbility**, inherited from [ExtensionAbility](js-apis-app-ability-extensionAbility.md), is a base class for ExtensionAbilities with UI in specific scenarios.
 It provides properties and APIs related to ExtensionAbilities with UI.
 You cannot inherit from this base class.
+For details about the inheritance relationship of each ability, see [Inheritance Relationship](./js-apis-app-ability-ability.md#ability-inheritance-relationship).

 > **NOTE**
 >